yoyo

 export ANTHROPIC_API_KEY=sk-ant-...

-cargo install yoyo # or: cargo run from source
+cargo install yoyo-agent # or: cargo run from source

 yoyo